 FIERY RED: WADI RUM’S DESERT

-There’s a reason the Wadi Rum Desert plays the role of Mars so often on screen, it’s red rock monoliths are some of the most awe-inspiring colours in Jordan.
-Its dunes roll out in hues of rust to burnt orange—colours that are set ablaze every time at sun sinks at the end of the day.
+There’s a reason the Wadi Rum Desert plays the role of Mars so often on screen, it’s red rock monoliths are some of the most awe-inspiring colors in Jordan.
+Its dunes roll out in hues of rust to burnt orange—colors that are set ablaze every time at sun sinks at the end of the day.
 The sunsets here are some of the most magnificent we’ve ever seen.

 ROSE PINK: PETRA

-Ah, but of course we couldn’t talk about Jordan’s incredible colours without giving a nod to its most iconic hue—the rose-pink of Petra.
-The rocks from which this magnificent city was hewn actually come in rippling shades that range from pale orange and pink to magenta, but it’s at sunset that the true colours shine and the facades of the Treasury and tombs blush their prettiest pink.
+Ah, but of course we couldn’t talk about Jordan’s incredible colors without giving a nod to its most iconic hue—the rose-pink of Petra.
+The rocks from which this magnificent city was hewn actually come in rippling shades that range from pale orange and pink to magenta, but it’s at sunset that the true colors shine and the facades of the Treasury and tombs blush their prettiest pink.